Normal families of holomorphic mappings between complex Finsler manifolds

-Combining Theorem \ref{T-1.2} with Schwarz lemma, i.e., Theorem \ref{SL}, we generalize Theorem \ref{T-1.1} to a complex Finsler manifold and obtain the following theorem which answer the Question \ref{Q-1}. \begin{theorem} (cf. Theorem \ref{basic}) A strongly negatively curved family $\mathcal{F}$ of holomorphic mappings from a complex manifold $M$ into a strongly pseudoconvex complex Finsler manifold $(N,G=F^2)$ is equicontinuous.
+Combining Theorem \ref{T-1.2} with Schwarz lemma, i.e., Theorem \ref{SL}, we generalize Theorem \ref{T-1.1} to a complex Finsler manifold and obtain the following theorem which answer the Question \ref{Q-1}. \begin{theorem} (cf. Theorem \ref{basic}) A strongly negatively curved family $\mathcal{F}$ of holomorphic mappings from a complex manifold $M$ into a complex Finsler manifold $(N,G=F^2)$ is equicontinuous.
 If $(N,G=F^2)$ is complete, then $\mathcal{F}$ is normal. \end{theorem}

-As a simple application of Theorem \ref{T-1.3}, we obtain the following corollary. \begin{corollary} (cf. Corollary \ref{tight}) If $N$ is a strongly negatively curved and strongly pseudoconvex complex Finsler manifold, then it is tight.
+As a simple application of Theorem \ref{T-1.3}, we obtain the following corollary. \begin{corollary} (cf. Corollary \ref{tight}) If $N$ is a strongly negatively curved complex Finsler manifold, then it is tight.
 If $N$ is furthermore complete, then it is taut. \end{corollary}

 There are many important applications of Theorem \ref{T-1.3} and Corollary \ref{C-1.1}.
 Generalizations of the unit disk Schwarz lemma to several complex variables originated from the work of Cartan \cite{cartan} and Carath\'eodory \cite{Caratheodory}.
 Look \cite{Lb} first studied the properties of the Jacobian matrix of holomorphic mappings in several complex variables, which extends the result of Cartan.
 In 1967, it was extended to Hermitian manifold by Wu \cite{WHS}.
 Since then, various generalizations were made to several complex variables.
 We refer to Kaup \cite{KP}, Eisenman \cite{ED}.
 It is well-known Cartan-Carath\'eodory-Kaup-Wu theorem.
 Note that recently the study of the Schwarz lemma at the boundary of various type of domains in $\mathbb{C}^n$ also attracts lots of interests, we refer to Burns-Krantz \cite{BK}, Liu-Tang \cite{lt2,lt4,lt5} ,Liu-Tang-Zhang \cite{lt3,lt6}, Wang-Liu-Tang \cite{wang}, etc. It is very natural to ask the question: \textbf{What is Cartan-Carath\'eodory-Kaup-Wu theorem on complex Finsler manifolds?} The following theorem answer this question.